o-ran-sc/ric-plt-lib-rmr/docs/user-guide.rst

 with this ID will fail.

-The underlying TCP connection to the remote endpoint is **not** closed as this session may be reqruired for regularlly routed messages (messages routed based on message type).
+The underlying TCP connection to the remote endpoint is **not** closed as this session may be required for regularly routed messages (messages routed based on message type).
 There is no way to force a TCP session to be closed at this point in time.

 SEE ALSO
 --------------------------------------------------------------------------------------------